The Bride with White Hair: Production

 Ronny Yu was described as being "virtually unknown" outside of Hong Kong until the release of The Bride With White Hair.
 Among the crew, Yu hired cinematographer Peter Pau and Japanese costume designer Emi Wada, who had previously won an Oscar for her costume work on Akira Kurosawa's Ran (1985).
 Yu commented getting both these people difficult as investors "couldn't understand why we should put so much money to hire these people.
 I must add that they were worth every penny."
 Yu described their costumes as a combination of Eastern and Western influences.
 Yu has rarely contributed to his own screenplays, but co-wrote the film with David Wu, Jason Lam Kee-To and Bik-Yin Tang.

 The film was shot in two months.
 Yu stated the film was shot "in a rush, because I was obliged to release it in mid-August".
+For shooting his fantasy films in Hong Kong, cinematographer Peter Pau would apply a techniques that involved elaborate and richly colored lighting.
+Pau explained that this involved a use of hard light often with extreme blacks and pure whites mixed with deep reds and blues with lots of fog, smoke and filter effects.
+One effect used for the sword fighting scenes involved Pau using softer sources of light to create dramatic reflections by hitting the angle of the source and reflect into a lens.

-Brigitte Lin claimed that during the shoot, two bombs planted by the triad—due to an extortion bid—went off near the set while she was filming.
-"There was a loud explosion, and we were stunned into silence.
-We didn’t know what had happened.
-I thought the generator truck – or a gas line – had exploded.
-Even after we had finished filming, all we knew was that there was a large crater in the ground.".
-The incident prompted Lin to hire a female personal driver for transportation between shoots, for her personal safety.
+Two bombs that were planted by the triads went off near the location of the production while Brigitte Lin was on set.
+Lin recalled a loud explosion, and that nobody knew what it was until after filming.
+The involvement with triads and Hong Kong filmmaking first led Lin to hire a female personal driver for transportation between shooting days.

 Release

 The Bride with White Hair was released in August 26, 1993 in Hong Kong.
 The film grossed a total of $ HK20 million in Hong Kong.
-A sequel, The Bride with White Hair 2 was released December 1993.
-Yu's involvement in the second film was credited as a producer, but described his role as "supporting my editor David Wu, who was directing his first movie".
+Comparatively, the film was not among the top ten highest-grossing films in Hong Kong in 1993.
+The highest was Jurassic Park (1993), earning $HK 61.99 million, while the tenth highest-grossing film was Fight Back to School III, which earned $HK 25.77 million.

+Rim Film Distributors held their second annual Festival Hong Kong in Los Angeles, which included a screening of The Bride with White Hair on December 19, 1993.

+The Bride With White Hair had a limited theatrical release in February 1994 in the United States.

-The Bride with White Hair and its sequel were released in the United States on DVD in 1998.
+It was released to home video in the United States in the third quarter of 1996 with English subtitles.
+Both the original film and its sequel were released in 1998 the United States on DVD.
 In the United Kingdom, VHS editions came out in 2000, followed by DVDs in 2001.